ionoid/docs.ionoid.io/docs/NewDevice/newDevice.md

  - Enable WiFi by clicking on **On** button.
  - Enter your WiFi SSID and password.
  - Select a security option.
+ - For development: it is strongly recommended that you set a second Wifi as a fallback, in case there are some errors.
+Maybe use your `phone wireless` a second Wifi.

 ![Network Settings](NetworkSettings.png)